 Independent study.
 Generally, only courses that are not offered in the regular class schedule and are required for graduation within one term may be considered for independent study.
 Students who can prove to the satisfaction of faculty that they are capable of independently mastering the content of a course may be eligible to enroll in a course on an independent study basis.
 Permission must be granted by the instructor and the dean responsible for the course.
 Fees for independent study courses are the same as those assessed for traditional courses.
 Students are given one semester to complete a course taken as an independent study.

-Examinations will be given by the faculty member as the student progresses through the assigned material.
-It is the student’s responsibility to meet with the faculty member to provide progress reports and to arrange examinations throughout the semester to complete the course material.
+Faculty members will assess for mastery of student learning outcomes as the student progresses through the assigned material.
+It is the student’s responsibility to meet with the faculty member periodically to provide progress reports and to arrange to complete course material.

 If the independent study course is passed, the student is awarded full course credit.
 If the course is failed, the student may not subsequently request another independent study of that course.
 Grades of A, B+, B, C+, C, D, F, W or I are assigned.